top of page

 Laundry Marks

-Almost all items of clothing would at some point have been marked with what has become know as laundry marks.
-In the pattern 'A1234'.
-A being a first letter of your surname and the 1234 being the last four digits of your surname number.
-This was to solve the problem of returning items of clothing back to soldiers when it was washed on mass either by the military or civilians in England.
+Almost all items of clothing would at some point have been marked with what has become known as 'laundry marks'.
+All used the pattern 'A1234'.
+'A' being a first letter of your surname and the '1234' being the last four digits of your serial number.
+This was to solve the problem of returning items of clothing back to soldiers when it was washed en masse, either by the military or civilians in England.

-The more standard stamps that are found all have the same sort of look to them, see the photos.
-These were all custom made on order and the stamps are found on almost everything!
-Sometimes you'll see multiple soldiers stamps on one item where it has been handed in and reissued.
-A unusual and weird things to do as a reenactor as its unlikely for our kit to get too mixed up, but it is another example of high attention to detail that we do which takes very little effort.
-You could either write it on in ink, either a marker or pen.
-You could make a rubber stamp yourself.
-As I'm sure it would just involve cutting some rubber and sticking it on a bit of wood.
-I recently as a bit of an experiment had a stamp custom made for with my sons laundry mark on it and it came out and works fantastic!
+The more standard stamps found all have the same sort of look to them (see the photos).
+These were all custom-made by special order and the stampings are found on almost everything!
+Sometimes you'll see multiple soldier's stampings on one item due to items being handed in and reissued.
+Adding laundry marks to kit is an unusual thing to do as a reenactor since it's unlikely for our kit to get too mixed up, but it is another example of high attention to detail that some members do (and it doesn't take much effort).
+You could either write it on in ink, either a marker or pen, or you could have a rubber stamp made for yourself.
+As a bit of an experiment, I had a stamp custom-made with my son's laundry mark on it and it came out fantastic!

 ww2 us laundry stamp custom made extreme